Skip Navigation

 The administration of The Berean Christian School conducts an employment history check before employing instructional personnel and school administrators in any position that requires direct contact with students.
 This is completed by contacting the individual’s previous employer and documenting the findings.
 If unable to contact a previous employer, the administrator will document this information.
 All findings are documented in writing and maintained in the individual employee’s file.
 The administration of Berean Christian School screens new instructional personnel and school administrators using a level 2 background check and the FDOE screening process.

-As of 2020, Berean Christian School has also implemented the following requirements regarding owners/operators: Section 1002.421(p)., Florida Statutes, requires private schools that intend to participate in state scholarship programs must have each owner/chief administrator, operator, officer, and board member reported to the Division of Corporations (www.sunbiz.org) undergo a level 2 background screening regardless of direct contact with scholarship students.
+As of 2020, Berean Christian School has also implemented the following requirements regarding owners/operators: Section 1002.421(p)., Florida Statutes, require private schools that intend to participate in state scholarship programs must have each owner/chief administrator, operator, officer, and board member reported to the Division of Corporations (www.sunbiz.org) undergo a level 2 background screening regardless of direct contact with scholarship students.
 The fingerprints must be submitted electronically through the school’s Volunteer and Employee Criminal History System (VECHS) for a level 2 background check.

 Standards of Ethical Conduct